konglk1203/AlignFlow/README.md

 ├── checkerboard                # Synthetic test demonstrating the difference of SDOT coupling, random coupling and minibatch coupling.
 (Sec.
 D in the paper)
 ├── CIFAR                     # Train U-net (34M parameters) on CIFAR10.
 The flow matching is performed in the pixel space.
 (Sec.
 5.1 in the paper)
-├── imagenet_sdot_utils         # Helper functions for sdot dataset on Imagenet ├── shortcut-sdot               # Train DiT on Imagenet (256*256 resolution) by AlignFlow combining with vanilla flow matching, consistency training, live reflow and shortcut models.
+├── imagenet_sdot_utils         # Helper functions for sdot dataset on Imagenet ├── ShortcutModel               # Train DiT on Imagenet (256*256 resolution) by AlignFlow combining with vanilla flow matching, consistency training, live reflow and shortcut models.
 (Sec.
 5.2 in the paper)
 └── MeanFlow                    # Train SiT on Imagenet (256*256 resolution) by AlignFlow combining with meanflow.
 (Sec.
 5.3 in the paper)
 ```